The date is approaching fast and we’re making preparations. Don’t miss out! We'll be in booth SJ-214.

-We'll be here all day until 4PM.
+We're here in booth SJ-214 until Sunday 5PM.
 There's still time to stop by!
-Or visit our site after the event to see where we'll be next.
+Or click on the button below to see where we'll be next.

 While I never thought of pursuing woodworking as a career (many years ago), one of my most cherished possessions is a lamp I turned on the lathe in 8th grade shop class.
 When I was a fulltime IT professional, I missed the creativity and the sense of accomplishment of having made something beautiful, and that has returned me to woodworking.